-Take a moment to close your eyes or simply jot-down on paper all the ways you will benefit from learning this information.
-Later on when you feel as though you are lacking in motivation, simply refer to this list and reflect on your notes seeing in your mind’s eye in vivid detail the benefits that this subject has for your current circumstances and future life experience.
+Take a moment to jot down on paper all the ways you will benefit from learning this information.
+Later on when you feel as though you are lacking motivation, simply refer to this list and reflect on your notes — envisioning in your mind’s eye in vivid detail the benefits that this subject has for your current circumstances and future life experience.

 Build a Sense of Anticipation